infobloxopen/protoc-gen-gorm/README.md

 - Delete methods require the `(gorm.method).object_type` option to indicate which Ormable Type it should delete, and has no response type requirements.

+To customize the generated server, embed it into a new type and override any desired functions.

 If conventions are not met stubs are generated for CRUD methods.
 As seen in the [feature_demo/demo_service](example/feature_demo/demo_service.proto) example.